ChainSafe/gossamer/devnet/README.md

 ### Dockerfiles

-There are two Docker files used in the devnet.  `alice.Dockerfile` is the lead node and is intiated with the `babe-lead` flag to build the first block.  `bob.Dockerfile` is used for both `bob` and `charlie`.
+There are four Docker files used in the devnet.
+- `alice.Dockerfile` is the lead node and is intiated with the `babe-lead` flag to build the first block.
+- `bob.Dockerfile` is used for both `bob` and `charlie` and shares the same genesis as alice docker file.
+- `substrate_alice.Dockerfile` is the alice node initiated with the all 0s node key to keep an deterministic peer id
+- `substrate_bob.Dockerfile` is used for `bob` and `charlie` and shares the same genesis as alice docker file.

+> **_NOTE:_**: It is possible to use substrate alice node with bob and charlie gossamer nodes or any combination since the nodes in the network contains different keys

 ### cmd/update-dd-agent-confd